 While setting up tents used to be super-complicated, plenty of tents now feature color-coded components so you can spot immediately what goes where.
 Whatever your own camping needs are, we’ve rounded up the best two-person tents to buy this year — for any adventure you might find yourself on.

 Best Overall: REI Half Dome 2 Plus

 For campers who don’t have to carry their own shelter on their backs, REI’s Half Dome has been a well-loved classic for years.
-The 2018 version has been redesigned to be taller and lighter, and the modifications are apparent.
 Weighing just 5.31 pounds, it could be carried on the back in a stretch, though it’s by no means as light as a purpose-built backpacking tent.
 But it truly has enough space for two with almost 36 square feet (most people camping in pairs use a three-person tent).
 It also comes with color-coded poles for quick setup, and it’s super-livable, with almost vertical walls.
 Side-opening doors are also a perk: They open larger and wider for taking in the scenery when you’re hanging out.
 The only downside?
 Some complain that the tent doesn’t come with enough stakes or guy lines.

 Best Budget: Stansport McKinley Camping Dome Tent